-Ambleside has a flexible learning space based in the adapted Charlotte Mason Building.
-It provides teaching and learning spaces, social and flexible areas, and learning resources with particular emphasis on outdoor studies and business and leadership.
-IT access, networked and wireless internet connection, video conferencing facilities and a wide range of flexi-rooms available for teaching, meeting, and study means the space is as flexible as possible.
+Ambleside has a fantastic flexible learning space based in the newly refurbished Barn (from Jan 2014) and pc area, additionally, in the nearby Charlotte Mason Building.
+The Barn provides teaching and learning spaces, social and flexible areas, and learning resources/library services, with particular emphasis on outdoor studies and business and leadership.
+There is also an integrated Reception for the campus, adjacent Barn café offering hot and cold snacks, IT access, networked and wireless internet connection, laptop loans, and a range of spaces available for study, meeting, and research, means the space is as flexible as possible.

 The main library is located on the top floor of the Skiddaw building at Fusehill.
 Its holdings focus on health, education and the social science and include a law library and a large teaching practice collection.

 Brand new facility located in the main building to the right of the entrance.
 Books can be collected and returned here, study space and wireless access are available and there is a staffed LiSS information point.